amiabix/Miden-Zcash/README.md

 # Miden-Zcash Integration

-Production-ready Zcash transaction signing integration for Miden WebSDK and Browser Wallet.
+Zcash transaction signing integration for Miden WebSDK and Browser Wallet.
 Provides complete support for transparent and shielded (Sapling) transactions with full note scanning, proof generation, and blockchain synchronization.

 ## Table of Contents